-Alternatively, a series of 2 hour evening workshops will be delivered in NorthWest and South Auckland.
+A series of 2 hour evening workshops will be delivered in NorthWest Auckland.

 1: Refocusing on Te Whāriki